Ham and Bean Soup Recipe (13 Bean Soup)

 This 13 bean soup recipe is crying out for some delicious hot bread on the side!

-I like to serve this easy homemade muffin with this soup such or my Pumpkin Spice muffin.
+I like to serve easy homemade muffins with this recipe or my Pumpkin Spice muffins.
 They’re perfect together.

 You could also try it with this delicious Crusty Italian Bread.